 Are you looking for the best things to do in Wroclaw?
-Here on our mono-thematic city blog we are sharing the top sightseeing attractions in Wroclaw with you!
+Here on our mono-thematic city blog we are sharing the top sightseeing attractions in Wroclaw with you, written by real locals!

 This list of great things to see in Wroclaw will help you to not miss the landmarks of Wroclaw and feel the atmosphere of the city.
-When you complete all the points from our list we guarantee you will be amazed by beautiful and vibrant Wrocław.
+When you work yourself through all the points from our list, we guarantee that you will be amazed by the beautiful and vibrant city of Wrocław.

 If you are not looking for the “classic” best things to do in Wroclaw, we also recommend the top alternative activities in Wroclaw.

-Are you ready for the best things to see in Wroclaw?
+Are you ready for the best things to do in Wroclaw?
 Let’s get started!

 1. The Market Square (Rynek)